gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

 Summary of the [Quick-VM Project](https://github.com/thegamerhat/quick-vm) on GitHub.

 Windows 10 is used by many, in personal computers, enterprise, workstations, etc. Not because it is the best, nor because it is the fastest, or the most secure.
-Infact, quite the contrary as it is one of the most insecure and efficient OS out there.
+Infact, quite the contrary as it is one of the most insecure and inefficient OS out there.

 ## **Some of the practical problems including but not limited to:**